-Sue: Are you sure one of the cats hasn’t sat on the remote control?
+Sue: Are you absolutely sure one of the cats hasn’t sat on the remote control?

-With the he Doctor tinkering in his TARDIS, it’s left to Romana to sort things out.
+The Doctor is tinkering in his TARDIS and it’s left to Romana to sort things out.
 Sue likes this a lot.

 Sue: You go, girl.

-Sue: Okay, they are just taking the piss, now.
+Sue: Okay, they’re just taking the piss now.

-And then Sue meets her very first Nimon.
-It’s a profoundly moving moment for everyone concerned.
+When Sue eventually meets the Nimon, it’s a profoundly moving moment for everybody concerned.

 Sue: No ****ing way.
-What is the **** is that supposed to be?
+What the **** is that supposed to be?

-The episode concludes with the Doctor cradling K9 in his arms as a planet hurtles towards his broken TARDIS.
+The episode concludes with the Doctor cradling K9 in his arms as his broken TARDIS hurtles towards a planet.

-Sue: That was a terrible cliffhanger.
-Is Tom Baker working his notice at this point?
-Does he regenerate at the end of this one?
-I don’t think he can be arsed any more.
+Sue: That was a dreadful cliffhanger.
+Is Tom Baker working his notice?
+Does he regenerate at the end of this story?
+I really don’t think he can be arsed any more.

 Sue: What a load of bollocks.